base/base/docs/specs/experimental/gov-delegation.md

 #### `migrateAccounts`

-Migrates the delegation state of the given accounts from the `GovernanceToken` to the `Alligator` contract.
+Migrates the delegation state of the given accounts from the `GovernanceToken` to the `GovernanceDelegation` contract.
 This function MUST iterate over the list of `_accounts` addresses and apply the logic specified in the [Migration](#migration) section.